Set

 False

-Here's some examples for set
+Here are some examples for set

 operations like union, intersection, etc. You can either use methods or operators, both will give you a new set